Engee documentation

 Dependencies

-To use this parameter, set the parameters Parameterization to .
-By polynomial and select the check box Symmetry.
+To use this parameter, set for the parameter Parameterization meaning By polynomial and check the box Symmetry.

 Units